Latin American debt crisis

-The Latin American debt crisis (Crisis de la deuda latinoamericana; Crise da dívida latino-americana) was a financial crisis that originated in the early 1980s (and for some countries starting in the 1970s), often known as La Década Perdida (The Lost Decade), when Latin American countries reached a point where their foreign debt exceeded their earning power, and they were not able to repay it.
+The Latin American debt crisis (Crisis de la deuda latinoamericana; Crise da dívida latino-americana) was a financial crisis that originated in the early 1980s (and for some countries starting in the 1970s), often known as La Década Perdida (The Lost Decade), when Latin American countries reached a point where their foreign debt exceeded their earning power, and they could not repay it.
+The IMF's response to the crisis has been criticized for prolonging unsustainable borrowing and transferring private banking losses onto taxpayers, which deepened the region’s debt overhang and delayed necessary market corrections.

 Origins

 In the 1960s and 1970s, many Latin American countries, notably Brazil, Argentina, and Mexico, borrowed huge sums of money from international creditors for industrialization, especially infrastructure programs.
 These countries had soaring economies at the time, so the creditors were happy to provide loans.
 Initially, developing countries typically garnered loans through public routes like the World Bank.
 After 1973, private banks had an influx of funds from oil-rich countries which believed that sovereign debt was a safe investment.
-Mexico borrowed against future oil revenues with the debt valued in US dollars, so that when the price of oil collapsed, so did the Mexican economy.
+The International Monetary Fund (IMF) supported this wave of borrowing as part of broader development policy goals, but critics argue the Fund underestimated the risks of excessive external debt accumulation, particularly in economies heavily reliant on commodity exports.
+As Latin American governments took on more debt in the form of short-term loans without enforcing proper safeguards, the region became increasingly exposed to currency volatility and external shocks.
+In particular, Mexico borrowed against future oil revenues with loans denominated in U.S. dollars, meaning that when the price of oil collapsed, Mexico's ability to pay back its loans deteriorated rapidly, which triggered a wider crisis.

 Between 1975 and 1982, Latin American debt to commercial banks increased at a cumulative annual rate of 20.4 percent.
-This heightened borrowing led Latin America to quadruple its external debt from US$75 billion in 1975 to more than $315 billion in 1983, or 50 percent of the region's gross domestic product (GDP).
+This heightened borrowing led Latin American countries to quadruple their external debt from US$75 billion in 1975 to more than $315 billion in 1983, or 50 percent of the region's gross domestic product (GDP).
 Debt service (interest payments and the repayment of principal) grew even faster as global interest rates surged, reaching $66 billion in 1982, up from $12 billion in 1975.
+Critics contend that IMF lending practices contributed to this acceleration by encouraging short-term borrowing without enforcing adequate safeguards or accountability for how funds were deployed.